 Enforce trust relationship

-Trusted server configuration identifies and enforces trust relations in Citrix Workspace app connections.
+Trusted server configuration identifies and enforces trust relations in Citrix Receiver for Windows connections.

 When you enable this feature, connected server resides in the Windows Trusted Sites zone.
 For instructions about adding servers to the Windows Trusted Sites zone, see the Internet Explorer online help.

 To enable trusted server configuration using Group Policy Object administrative template

 Exit from the Citrix Receiver for Windows components including the Connection Center.

 - As an administrator, open the Citrix Receiver Group Policy Object administrative template by running gpedit.msc.

 - To apply the policy on a single computer, launch the Citrix Receiver Group Policy Object administrative template from the Start menu.

 - To apply the policy on a domain, launch the Citrix Receiver Group Policy Object administrative template using the Group Policy Management Console.

 - Under the Computer Configuration node, go to Administrative Templates > Classic Administrative Templates (ADM) > Citrix Components > Citrix Receiver > Network Routing > Configure trusted server configuration.